Weoley Castle: Toponymy

 The area takes its name from the ruins of a moated and fortified manor house, now owned by Birmingham Museum & Art Gallery.
 The castle ruins are a Grade II listed building, and the site became a Scheduled Ancient Monument in 1934.
 The castle's individual name is from the Old English "Wēo-lēah" meaning "temple clearing".
 Before the Christian era there may have been a heathen temple here.

 Between 1960 and 1961 excavations took place at Weoley Castle which unearthed a 13th-century wooden building.
 The substantial stone remains and the moat can be seen from the viewing platform which is open daily.
 A recent Heritage Lottery, Birmingham City Council and English Heritage funded project has led to consolidation of the ruins and the creation of a community education centre where schools sessions, community meetings and events are held.
 The ruins are supported by a volunteer group called the Castle Keepers.

 Amenities

+Mitchells and Butlers were given permission in 1933 to transfer the licence from the Swan with Two Necks, Aston Street, Birmingham (which was scheduled for demolition for a new fire station) to a new Weoley Castle public house to be built at the corner of Somerford Road and Shenley Lane.

+A Congregational Church was designed by Birmingham architects Harrison and Tracey and built on Castle Square in 1936.
+However, this became too costly to maintain, so it was demolished in 1969 to make way for a Fine Fare supermarket and apartments.
+A replacement, Weoley Castle Community Church was built behind it which opened on 6 June 1970.

+The Weoley Cinema on Barnes Hill with a seating capacity of 1,000 opened on 1 August 1936.
+It was designed by the architect H.W.
+Way Lovegrove LRIBA and the contractors were Hodge Brothers of Northfield.
+It was closed in the 1960s and demolished.

-Weoley Castle Library located at Weoley Castle Square serves the district.
-The library includes a local history section, a Pre-school playgroup, drop in advice from Age UK and councillors' surgeries.
+A temporary library opened in 1952 in the Weoley Hill Community Centre.
+This temporary arrangement lasted until 1991 when a new purpose-built library was opened at a cost of £750,000.
+The Library located at Weoley Castle Square serves the district.
+It includes a local history section, a Pre-school playgroup, drop in advice from Age UK and councillors' surgeries.